spech66/hugo-best-practices/README.md

 Best practices and ideas for [Hugo](https://gohugo.io/) the open-source static site generator.

+If there is any english native speaker reading this I would be glad to get some corrections on the wording. ;-)

 ## Organize Content

 I prefer to keep all images next to the Markdown files.